mvcds/hubi/README.md

 Take a look at our [:green_book: contributing guide][contributing] to improve `hubi`.

-### For those who don't know/use [domain-driven design [DDD]][ddd]
+### How does `hubi` relates to [domain-driven design [DDD]][ddd]?

+The only relation is that `hubi` is based on the concept of [“ubiquitous language”][ubiquitous-language], something Eric Evans presents in his book about [DDD][ddd].

-I don’t know if Eric Evans, the author of domain-driven design book, coined the term “ubiquitous language” or if he only used it as his books' initial seed.
-But I see *the-language-to-rule-them-all* as a communication tool that simply states that we should encode domain knowledge (terms, phrases, etc) into the codebase in order to bridge the gap between developers and domain experts.
+I don't know if he come up with this idea or only used it as his book's initial seed.
+A *language-to-rule-them-all* is a communication tool that simply states that we should encode domain knowledge (terms, phrases, etc) into the codebase in order to bridge the gap between developers and domain experts.

-But you can still use ubiquitous language regardless of DDD because it stands on its own.
-So, even if you don't know/use DDD you can still use `hubi` to reap the benefits of speaking a single language - at the same time you [document your code][documentation-as-code].
+But you can still use ubiquitous language regardless of [DDD][ddd] because it stands on its own.
+So, **even if you don't know/use it**, you can still use `hubi` to reap the benefits of speaking a single language - at the same time you [document your domain as code][documentation-as-code].

 [ci-badge]: https://travis-ci.org/mvcds/hubi.svg?branch=master
 [ci]: https://travis-ci.org/mvcds/hubi